gwadej/star_fury_model/README.md

 ### baffle.scad

-This file describes that baffle structures that mount on the back portion of the main engines of the model.
+This file describes the baffle structures that mount on the back portion of the main engines of the model.

 ### body.scad